Jvion’s AI primed to improve outcomes at every stage of care cycle

 By keeping patients healthy and out of the hospital, preventive medicine is one of the most effective ways to improve outcomes and reduce costs.
 According to the expert panel and the published research behind the AHA’s report, “AI technologies can help hospitals and health systems keep people in their communities healthy and detect disease at an earlier stage.”
 Jvion’s AI is designed to support preventive care by identifying patients at risk of illness and recommending personalized early interventions.

-Jvion’s AI solution — the Jvion Machine — has enabled clinicians to pinpoint at-risk patients for pneumonia vaccination initiatives, as well as patients at risk of chronic disease who could benefit from routine wellness screenings and check-ins.
-By analyzing socioeconomic, behavioral, and environmental data in addition to clinical data, the Jvion Machine accounts for social determinants of health and their impact on healthcare outcomes.
-This data enables the Jvion Machine to recommend interventions tailored to each patient’s unique circumstances, helping to mitigate healthcare disparities arising from social factors.
+Jvion’s AI solution — the Jvion CORE — has enabled clinicians to pinpoint at-risk patients for pneumonia vaccination initiatives, as well as patients at risk of chronic disease who could benefit from routine wellness screenings and check-ins.
+By analyzing socioeconomic, behavioral, and environmental data in addition to clinical data, the Jvion CORE accounts for social determinants of health and their impact on healthcare outcomes.
+This data enables the Jvion CORE to recommend interventions tailored to each patient’s unique circumstances, helping to mitigate healthcare disparities arising from social factors.

 AI can process exponentially more data than a human can, giving it the power to detect patterns that would otherwise go unnoticed.
 The report concludes that AI’s predictive power will help clinicians detect medical events early and intervene upstream, before symptoms escalate.
 By identifying the clinical, behavioral, social, and environmental factors contributing to each patient’s risk, AI will enable clinicians to monitor vulnerable patients more closely and detect changes in their health more quickly.